Access photogrammetry data

 If you don't have an organizational account, see options for software access.

-3. Click the Apps button and from the App Launcher, choose Solutions.
+3. On the ribbon, click the apps button and choose Solutions.

 Solutions app